jonathanklmak/Metabolomics_frailty/README.md

 # Metabolomics_frailty

-This document provides explanations on the codes used in the paper "Unraveling the metabolic underpinnings of frailty using multi-cohort observational and Mendelian randomization analyses".
+This document provides explanations on the codes used in the paper "Unraveling the metabolic underpinnings of frailty using multicohort observational and Mendelian randomization analyses".

 Jonathan K. L. Mak, Department of Medical Epidemiology and Biostatistics, Karolinska Institutet, Sweden